gominima/guide/docs/preparations/setting-up-a-formatter.md

 # Setting up the formatter

-As a developer, it's a good idea to make your development process as streamlined as possible. formatters check syntax and help you produce consistent code that follows specific style rules that you can define yourself or inherit from existing configurations.
-Although it's not required, installing a formatter will help you immensely.
+As a developer, it's a good idea to make your development process as streamlined as possible.
+Formatters check syntax and help you produce consistent code that follows specific style rules that you can define yourself or inherit from existing configurations.
+Although it's not required, using a formatter will help you immensely.

 ## Installing a code editor